MFD-Modding-Site/CSV-Weapon-Stat-Reader/README.md

 # License

 The tool is released under GPL 3.0 and is free to use and modify.
 The tool is provided with NO warranty at all, you retain full responsibility, I am not responsible for any damages.

+# Changelogs

+Trying to see if this will work,